How do you register or secure patent rights, and is national or international coverage most appropriate?

 Trademark owners must be mindful of market trends in order to identify infringement and potential infringement.
 Upon detection of such infringement, action must be taken efficiently and effectively.
-The anti-piracy and counterfeiting division of the Criminal Investigation Department of the police can be kept informed and raids can be done where necessary.
+The anti-piracy and counterfeiting division of the Criminal Investigation Department of Sri Lanka Police can be kept informed and raids can be carried out where necessary.

 How should people ensure they are protected against copyright infringement?

 Sri Lanka does not provide for copyright registration.
 Literary and artistic works are protected by mere creation and Sri Lanka is a party to Berne Convention.

 What is the best way to deal with infringement?

 Unauthorised and illegal reproduction of music, movies and software piracy, etc, is a major threat to the entertainment industry.
-The activity and effectiveness of collective societies in enforcement of copyright is minimal.
+The operation and effectiveness of collecting societies in enforcement of copyright is minimal.

-The most effective form of protection seems to be preventive action to enhance public awareness.
+The most effective form of protection seems to be action to enhance public awareness.
 The NIPO carries out workshops and other public events for this purpose.
-The Sri Lanka police publish cautionary notices in local newspapers to educate the public about the criminal consequences of violating IP rights.
+The Sri Lanka Police publishes cautionary notices in local newspapers to educate the public about the criminal consequences of violating IP rights.

 Are there any other IP developments we should know about?

-Recent amendments proposed to the IP act address facilitating a voluntary depository system for copyright owners.
+Recent amendments proposed to the IP Act address facilitation for a voluntary depository system for copyright owners.

-There are no separate provisions for registration of geographical indications (GIs) in Sri Lanka, although GIs are protected under the IP act.
-Sri Lanka is discussing introduction of new provisions to the national laws to accommodate these and a draft bill is under discussion.
+There are no separate provisions for registration of geographical indications (GIs) in Sri Lanka, although GIs are protected under the IP Act.
+Sri Lanka is currently discussing introduction of new provisions to the national laws to accommodate GIs and a draft bill is currently under discussion.

-Anomi Wanigasekera is the partner in charge of the intellectual property group at Julius & Creasy.
+Anomi Wanigasekera is the partner in charge of the IP group at Julius & Creasy.
 She has experience in contentious and non-contentious IP matters, and has been involved in trademark, design and infringement cases.
 She can be contacted at: email@example.com